rich-at-thinkful/slides-engine/slides/fe-05.5-javascript-form-render/05-attach-multiple/content.md

 # Attaching Event Handlers To Multiple Elements

 ```
-// select all the buttons for all the parks
+// Select all the buttons for all the parks
-const allBtns = document.querySelectorAll(".rateBtn");
+const allBtns = document.querySelectorAll(".rate-button");

-// iterate the list of buttons and add an event handler to each
+// Iterate through the list of buttons and add an event handler to each
 allBtns.forEach((btn) => {
   btn.addEventListener("click", (event) => {
     console.log(event.target);